laravel/docs/validation.md

         'body' => 'required',
     ]);

 In this example, if the `required` rule on the `title` attribute fails, the `unique` rule will not be checked.
-Rules will be validated in the order that you assign the rules.
+Rules will be validated in the order they are assigned.

 #### A Note On Nested Attributes